osdrv/liss/README.md

 ![LISS Logo](https://github.com/osdrv/liss-doc/blob/main/img/liss-1.png?raw=true)

-Liss is an educational functional programming language with a Lisp-like syntax.
+Liss is an educational functional programming language with a Lisp-inspired syntax.
 It is a compiled language that runs on its own virtual machine.

 ## Features